 How to Strip a Cast Iron Pan (2 ways)

 Using a Firepit or Wood-Burning Stove to Strip Cast Iron

 The first step in restoring a rusty, neglected cast iron pan is going to be to strip it down so all (or most) of the seasoning is gone.
 To do this, we’ve found a very simple solution that doesn’t stink up your entire house.

 Build a nice campfire in an outside firepit (or use a wood-burning stove) and get some nice coals going.
 Once the coals burn down and you’re left with hot ash, you’re going to bury your cast iron pan, face down, in the ash and leave it overnight.

-The following day, remove it from the ash and bring it inside to wash with hot soapy water and, if needed, some steel wool to remove any remaining seasoning, rust or flakes.
+The following day, it’ll look like a mess (see picture below).
+Remove it from the ash and bring it inside to wash with hot, soapy water and, if needed, some steel wool to remove any remaining seasoning, rust or flakes.

 Using a Self-Cleaning Oven to Strip Cast Iron

 If you don’t have access to a fire pit or wood-burning stove, then using a self-cleaning oven will work.
 Just be forewarned that this will stink up your house, so it’s nice if you can do it on a day you can open up all the windows.